List of awards and nominations received by Ranbir Kapoor: Asian Film Awards

 The Asian Film Awards are presented annually by the Hong Kong International Film Festival Society to members of Asian cinema.
 Kapoor has received one nomination.

 BIG Star Entertainment Awards

 The BIG Star Entertainment Awards is an annual event organised by the Reliance Broadcast Network.
 Kapoor has received nine awards from nine nominations.

 CNN-IBN Indian of the Year

 The CNN-IBN Indian of the Year is an award presented annually by CNN-IBN since 2006 to Indians who have been judged to have helped strengthen society and build Brand India during the year.
 Kapoor has received three awards.

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group for excellence of cinematic achievements in Hindi cinema.
-Kapoor has received six awards from thirteen nominations.
+Kapoor has received seven awards from fourteen nominations.